 sudo apt update && sudo apt upgrade

-Install Required Packages for Microsoft Edge
+Install the Required Packages for Microsoft Edge

-sudo apt install curl gnupg ca-certificates -y
+sudo apt install curl gpg ca-certificates -y

-Import the Microsoft GPG Key
+Import the Microsoft Edge GPG Key on Debian

-Verify the Microsoft GPG Key Fingerprint
+Verify the Microsoft Edge GPG Key Fingerprint

 Before trusting the key, verify its fingerprint against Microsoft’s published value to ensure authenticity.
 After saving the keyring locally, display the fingerprint: